Ngercheu: History

 The ownership of Ngercheu has been the subject of a long-standing legal dispute.
 The High Court of the Trust Territory government originally awarded the island to the Edaruchei clan, but did not specify which branch of the clan.
 This led to claims, first raised in 1990, from different villages of Peleliu.
 The parties making the claims are "Uchelmekediu Ichiro Loitang" represented by Joseph Koshiba on behalf of the Edaruchei clan of Ngerkeyukl "Idesiar Santos Olikong" on behalf of the Edaruchei clan of Ngerdelolk.
 Also, pertinent to the dispute is a rumour that the Ngerkeyukl party leased the island to investors for millions of dollars, with that investment pending the outcome of the case.
 In December 2021, a trial court declared the Edaruchei clan of Ngerdelolk as the owner of the island, being convinced by witnesses and documents that Rubasech Fritz who filed the claim on behalf of the Edaruchei clan in 1958 was a member of the clan of Ngerdelolk.
-Three years later, in April 2024, an appellate court decision reversed the 2021 decision and awarded declared the Edaruchei clan of Ngerkeyukl as the owner of the island, following documentatin of clan members living on the island and also ancestral gravesites.
+Three years later, in April 2024, an appellate court decision reversed the 2021 decision and declared the Edaruchei clan of Ngerkeyukl as the owner of the island, following documentation of clan members living on the island and also ancestral gravesites.